jruillier/smartconstraints/README.md

 ## Requirements

-You project must be a least a Java 11 project.
+Your project must be at least a Java 17 project.

 Your project must use `javax.validation.constraints.*` annotations.